kirchners-manta/MakroLyzer/docs/source/02_Usage.rst

 Number of connected substructures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. line-block::
-  ``noSub``
+  ``-noSub``
   ``--noSub-file``
-      Calculates the number of connected substructures in the macromolecule structure.
+      Calculates the number of connected substructures in the macromolecular structure.
 Provide a file name for the output if desired.
       *Optional.
 Default: noSubGraphs.csv*